dev-xero/caesar-cipher/README.md

 - Shifted (by 8): `x` `i` `a` `a` `e` `w` `z` `l`

-The `-e` flag writes the result to a text file which is stored in a directory called "exported".
+The `-e` flag writes the result to a text file which is stored in a directory named "exported".